tsilva/curriculum-vitae/README.md

 - **Degree:** Licenciate, Software Engineering
 - **Grade:** 18 (out of 20)

 Took on Genetic Algorithms, Cryptography, Neural Networks, Network Services Programming and an Intensive course of Polish language, completing them with an average grade of 18 out of 20.
-However, the most enriching part of this experience was not the academics per se, but that of living in a melting pot of different cultures, with students from all around Europe, and having the opportunity to travel through Poland and neighbouring countries.

-I feel this short stay was more enriching on all levels, both personally and professionally, than anything that I could have found in academia.
-There's something special about having to live for an extended period in a country whose language and culture are so different, and where almost no one communicates in your language (or English for that matter).
-You truly have to transcend your comfort zone just to get by, and having to do so was one of the most enriching experiences of my life.
-Took on Genetic Algorithms, Cryptography, Neural Networks, Network Services Programming and an Intensive course of Polish language, completing them with an average grade of 18 out of 20.
-However, the most enriching part of this experience was not the academics per se, but that of living in a melting pot of different cultures, with students from all around Europe, and having the opportunity to travel through Poland and neighbouring countries.
-I feel this short stay was more enriching on all levels, both personally and professionally, than anything that I could have found in academia.
+The most enriching part of this experience was not the academics per se, but that of living in a melting pot of different cultures, with students from all around Europe, and having the opportunity to travel through Poland and neighbouring countries.

+I feel this short stay was more enriching on all levels, both personally and professionally, than anything that I could have found in Academia.
 There's something special about having to live for an extended period in a country whose language and culture are so different, and where almost no one communicates in your language (or English for that matter).
 You truly have to transcend your comfort zone just to get by, and having to do so was one of the most enriching experiences of my life.

 - [Website](https://www.uni.lodz.pl/en/)